 1. I have incorporated texts from Homo Deus, by Yuval Harari, and The Broken Notebooks, by John Gilmore.

 2. The hogback stone is a 10th century Norse/Saxon memorial to a Viking trader.
-It is in St Peter’s church on the cliffs at Heysham Head.
+It is in St Peter’s church at Heysham.

-3. Ship is a new artwork, by Anna Gillespie, on the shore close to Heysham Harbour and the nuclear power stations.
+3. Ship is a new artwork, by Anna Gillespie, on the shore not far from St Peter’s church, and close to Heysham Harbour and the nuclear power stations.